ifinta/vortexledger/bot/README.md

 ```
 Copy this pairing code to your O<sub>byte</sub> wallet: Chat tab, Add a new device, Accept invitation, paste the code, ready to chat.

+## Or simple scan this qrcode:

+![link to qrcode of the apiring code of um](https://i.imgur.com/QXcjC6b.png)

 And you can send some bytes, Charm, KISSes, THANKs, ... if you wish, to donate um :) and our development.

-### Or simple scan this qrcode:

-![link to qrcode of the apiring code of um](https://i.imgur.com/QXcjC6b.png)
+Or simple chat with um, to test it......